 Opt for a midi skirt that will flow away from the tiniest point of your body: your waistline.
 The pairing of a V-neck blouse will draw the eye down toward your cinched waist.

 Slim Lower Body & Carry Weight Around Your Middle: Swing Dress + Cropped Blazer

 A swing dress easily flows over your midsection and accentuates the smallest parts of your body, which are your bust and hips.
 A cropped blazer on top will add structure and a strong focal point up toward your narrower shoulders.

 Not Very Curvy & Hips Are Around the Same Size as Your Waist: Pencil Skirt + Wrap Top

 Odds are you have strong shoulders and a tiny waist.
 The best way to show off those assets is with a wrap top that will accentuate your waist and a pencil skirt to show off your straighter midsection.

-If you're looking to draw more attention to the top part of your body, try a more formfitting top and culottes on the bottom which will most flatter your lower body.
+If you're looking to draw more attention to the top part of your body, try a more formfitting top and culottes on the bottom, which will most highlight your lower body.

 A slight mock turtleneck will elongate your petite frame just a bit, and the accompaniment of straight, slim trousers will complement your smaller frame.